chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 ##### Marking Progress

 When you score a hit and reach a waypoint, you mark progress per the rank of the journey.
 For example, on a dangerous journey you mark 2 progress (filling two boxes on your progress track) for each waypoint.
 When you feel you have accumulated enough progress and are ready to make a final push towards your destination, make the Reach Your Destination move.

 ##### Travel Time

 Travel time can largely be abstracted.
 The time between waypoints might be hours or days, depending on the terrain and the distance.
-If it’s important, make a judgment call based on what you know of your journey, or Ask the Oracle.
+If it’s important, make a judgment call based on what you know of your journey, or Ask for Inspiration.

 ##### Mounts and Transport